 Overview

 General Motors developed the T1 architecture from the ground up to accommodate battery electric vehicles.
-Placing the battery packs at the floor, BT1 is a mix of unibody and “body on battery” platform that GM internally refers to as UltiBody.
+Placing the battery packs within the floor, BT1 is a mix of unibody and “body on battery” platform that GM internally refers to as UltiBody.
+During assembly, the battery pack is lifted into the vehicle and then bolted into its body.

 Powertrain